A lot of atheists are deeply offended by the God they don’t believe exists.

 - How many murders happened in Canaanite society simply because they had no law that forbid it?

 - How many (both Canaanite and Israelite) suffered ill health and died prematurely because of having been born of incestuous relationships?

 - How many (both Canaanite and Israelite) died attempting to have sex with animals?

 - Whatever the law of Moses forbade, chances are the Canaanites practiced it.
-How many people (both Canaanite and Israelite) suffered ill health and died in 800 years of disobedience?
+How many people (both Canaanite and Israelite) suffered ill health from such practices and died in 800 years of disobedience?

 If those numbers added up only to the million hypothetically wiped out in the conquest, it would average out to 1200-1300 annually.
 Surely the number of people who died because Israelite’s failure to execute God’s judgment on an irredeemably evil society amounted to much more than that.
 Military setbacks alone accounted for more deaths than that in single battles.